vd472/Mandala/README.md

 # Mandala
-Creating a Mandala using SwiftUI
+ A basic Mandala using SwiftUI